 - In an emergency, the doctor will decide the best course of action.

 - You will normally be seen within 30 minutes of your appointment time.
 However, unavoidable delays can occur and you will be informed if there is likely to be a delay.

 - Your doctor will explain at the time of ordering investigations, when to attend or telephone for results, as some take a lot longer than others.

 - Referral letters will be despatched within 72 hours of referral having been agreed between you and the doctor, urgent referrals will be despatched within 24 hours.

-- Your have the right to access your medical records subject to certain limitations (Data Protection Act l990) and a fee may be charged for this service.
+- Your have the right to access your medical records subject to certain limitations (Data Protection Act l990).

 - Practice leaflets are available to all patients – please ask at the reception desk.

 - Your medicines will be dispensed accurately and usually within 30 minutes of you seeing the doctor.
 Repeat prescriptions require 7 days notice.